 §25.507.
-Electric Reliability Council of Texas (ERCOT) Emergency Interruptible Load Service (EILS).
+Electric Reliability Council of Texas (ERCOT) Emergency Response Service (ERS).

-(a) EILS procurement.
-ERCOT shall procure EILS, a special emergency service that is intended to be deployed by ERCOT in an Emergency Electric Curtailment Plan (EECP) event prior to or in conjunction with ERCOT instructing transmission and distribution service providers to interrupt firm load.
+(a) ERS procurement.
+ERCOT may procure ERS, a special emergency response service that is intended to be deployed by ERCOT in an Energy Emergency Alert (EEA) event.

-(1) EILS may be procured for one or more of three contract periods:

-(A) February through May;

-(B) June through September; and

-(C) October through January.

-(2) Notwithstanding the foregoing, ERCOT may restructure the contract periods to facilitate additional load participation in EILS.
-ERCOT must publicly announce any changes to the contract period schedule described above at least 90 days prior to the next contract period start date.
+(1) ERCOT shall determine the ERS contract periods during which ERS resources shall be obligated to provide ERS, including any additional ERS contract periods ERCOT deems necessary due to the depletion of available ERS.

-(3) ERCOT may determine cost limits for each EILS contract period in order to ensure that the EILS cost cap is not exceeded.
-To minimize the cost of EILS, ERCOT may reject any bid that ERCOT determines to be unreasonable or outside of the parameters of an acceptable bid.

-(4) ERCOT may contract for any number of MW in an EILS contract period not to exceed 1,000 MW.
+(2) ERCOT may spend a maximum of $50 million per calendar year on ERS.
+ERCOT may determine cost limits for each ERS contract period in order to ensure that the ERS cost cap is not exceeded.
+To minimize the cost of ERS, ERCOT may reject any offer that ERCOT determines to be unreasonable or outside of the parameters of an acceptable offer.
+ERCOT may also reject any offer placed on behalf of any ERS resource if ERCOT determines that it lacks a sufficient basis to verify whether the ERS resource complied with ERCOT-established performance standards in an EEA during the preceding ERS contract period.

 (b) Definitions.

-(1) EILS — A special emergency service procured and used by ERCOT in accordance with this section.

-(2) EILS contract period — As defined in subsection (a) of this section.

-(3) EILS cost cap — The maximum amount ERCOT may spend on the EILS program in a year, February-January.
-The cost cap is set at $50 million.
+(1) ERS contract period — A period defined by ERCOT for which an ERS resource is obligated to provide ERS.

-(4) EILS resource — Load that is contracted to provide EILS.
+(2) ERS resource — Dispatchable distributed generation or a load or aggregation of loads contracted to provide ERS.

-(5) EILS time period — Sets of hours designated by ERCOT within an EILS contract period.
+(3) ERS time period — Sets of hours designated by ERCOT within an ERS contract period.

-(6) ERCOT — The professional staff of the Electric Reliability Council of Texas, Inc.
+(4) ERCOT — The staff of the Electric Reliability Council of Texas, Inc.

-(c) Participation in EILS.
-In addition to requirements established by ERCOT, the following requirements shall apply for the provision of EILS:
+(c) Participation in ERS.
+In addition to requirements established by ERCOT, the following requirements shall apply for the provision of ERS:

-(1) EILS bids may be submitted to ERCOT by a qualified scheduling entity (QSE) on behalf of an EILS resource.
+(1) An ERS resource must be represented by a qualified scheduling entity (QSE).

+(2) QSEs shall submit offers to ERCOT on behalf of their ERS resources.

-(A) Bids may be submitted for one or more time periods within a contract period.
+(A) Offers may be submitted for one or more ERS time periods within an ERS contract period.